 - A staff bank is a pool of GPs that an individual practice can invite to fill shift gaps.

 - A collaborative staff bank is a pool of GPs that all practices within a federation or practice group can invite to fill shift gaps.

-As a GP, if you are in either of these banks, you can browse and book in any posted sessions.
+As a GP, if you are in either of these banks, you can browse and apply in to any posted sessions.